aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.6.1 (February 24, 2018) =
+* FIX: RegEx redirects support external URLs.
+* FIX: The Levenshtein algorithm improvement works with URLs up to 2083 characters in length (up from 300).
+* FIX: Try to avoid an issue where strange URLs starting with ///? are returned.

 = Version 2.6.0 (February 2, 2018) =
 * Feature: Use RegEx (regular expressions) to match URLs and redirect to specific pages.